|

 Error.
 Science 287 (5459): 1567-1568, 3 March 2000.

-- The European Patent Office
+- The European Patent Office admitted

-is used in the patent in its scientific sense to include humans.
+in the patent in its scientific sense to include humans.

 -